2025 Cameroonian presidential election: Aftermath

 A week before the election, Minister of Territorial Administration Paul Atanga Nji said that any unauthorized release of results would be deemed "high treason," saying that only the Constitutional Council can declare a winner.
 Despite official results not being released yet, Issa Tchiroma declared himself the winner of the election in a speech on social media post on 14 October, and called on president Biya to concede.
 Grégoire Owona, deputy secretary-general of Biya's RDPC, said that Tchiroma did not win and did not have the polling results.
 Atanga also accused Tchiroma of plotting "a cleverly planned diabolical plan with his occult networks at home and abroad aimed at setting Cameroon ablaze".

 On 15 October, Tchiroma alleged that vote tampering had taken place, while protests broke out in several cities over allegations of electoral fraud, including at the Elecam headquarters in Douala.
 The offices of the RDPC in Dschang was set on fire.
 An armed vigil was established by Tchiroma's supporters outside his residence in Garoua.
 More than 800 were arrested nationwide, while conflict reports emerged as to the number of deaths, with authorities saying that 16 people were killed in the protests while opposition groups said the death toll was at 55.
 Data from United Nations sources suggest 48 dead, while Human Rights Watch said that 2,000 people had been detained, many of whom had not been presented in court.

 On 19 October, Tchiroma released tallies showing him having won about 60% of the vote.
 The next day, the National Vote Counting Commission released provisional results showing Paul Biya leading with 53% of the vote, followed by Tchiroma at 35%.
 The announcement of Biya as the provisional winner set off protests in multiple cities.
 A teacher died after she was reportedly shot by a police officer during protests in Garoua on 21 October.

 On 3 November, a three-day lockdown was launched by Tchiroma in protest against the election result, with Douala, Maroua and Garoua being particularly affected.
 A partial shutdown also occurred in Yaounde.

 The Episcopal Conference of Cameroon, which monitored the election, noted several irregularities during the election, including the relocation of polling stations and failure to update the electoral register, which contained the names of deceased persons.

 The Constitutional Council announced the official results of the election on 27 October.

 On 6 November, Paul Biya was inaugurated for a new term as president.
+Tchiroma fled to Nigeria then The Gambia, arriving Nov 7, 2025, where he was granted temporary humanitarian asylum by the Gambian government; he has continued to describe himself as "president-elect" from exile through 2026.